 What are Inferior Goods?

-Inferior goods are a type of goods whose demand shows an inverse relationship with the consumer’s income.
-It means that the demand for the goods decreases with an increase in the consumer’s income or expansion of the economy (which generally will raise the income of the population).
+Inferior goods are a type of good whose demand decreases with an increase in the consumer’s income or expansion of the economy (which generally will raise the income of the population).

 The consumption of inferior goods is generally associated with people in the lower social-economic classes.
 Despite the association with the low-income parts of the population, there is no direct relation between the goods and their perceived low quality.
 Some inferior goods may be products of good quality but may come with substitutes with a higher price.
 The affordability of the goods is a key feature that attracts consumers with low income.

 Inferior Goods and Consumer Behavior

 The demand for inferior goods is mostly determined by consumer behavior.
 Due to their affordability, such goods are consumed by consumers with low income.
 However, when a consumer’s income increases, he or she can afford the more expensive substitutes.
-The shift can be explained by different reasons, such as higher quality (e.g., instant noodle vs. meat), additional features (e.g., basic phone vs. smartphone) or more prestigious socio-economic status (e.g., regular clothing vs. designer clothing).
+The shift can be explained by different reasons, such as higher quality (e.g., instant noodles vs. meat), additional features (e.g., basic phone vs. smartphone), or more prestigious socioeconomic status (e.g., regular clothing vs. designer clothing).

-In addition, not all consumers will cut consumption of inferior goods with an increase in income.
+Also, not all consumers will cut consumption of inferior goods with an increase in income.
 Fast food is one example.
-Certain people prefer fast food, and they will not decrease their consumption, due to their personal preferences.
+Certain people prefer fast food, and they will not decrease their consumption due to their personal preferences.